 What better way to entertain the kids this summer than packing up the picnic hamper and heading out across The Suffolk Coast for a spot of al fresco dining!

-We've selected some of our favourite picnic spots on The Suffolk Coast, where the kids can let of steam whilst you put your feet up and enjoy the beautiful surroundings.Nicholas Everitt Park, Oulton Broad
+We've selected some of our favourite picnic spots on The Suffolk Coast, where the kids can let of steam whilst you put your feet up and enjoy the beautiful surroundings.

-You will also find a bandstand, trampolines and cafe plus a playground complete with slides, swings, see-saw.
+You will also find a bandstand, trampolines, and cafe plus a playground complete with slides, swings, see-saw.

 Find a place amongst the trees to lay your blanket or grab one of the BBQ spots if a juicy burger rather than a soggy sandwich is what you fancy.

 With a large open green, you can enjoy a picnic sat amongst the boats at Beccles Quay.
 There's a selection of picnic tables located close to the play area, dogs are welcome too and you can finish off your scotch eggs and sarnies with an ice cream from the nearby cafe.

-Covehithe Beach, near Kessingland

-Like a pirates cove, Covehithe beach is sure to spark imaginations and is a fun spot for a little explorers lunch.
+Covehithe Beach, near Kessingland is like a pirates cove and so is sure to spark imaginations and a fun spot for a little explorers lunch.
 Only accessible by foot (and not suitable for pushchairs), the remote stretch is surrounded by cliffs so an afternoon building a den from the flotsam and jetsam before enjoying cake and will make a fun day for all.